New Year’s Eve

 This special trip will meet at 10:00am and arrive back at the base around 12:00pm the next day.
 The exact timing of our ascent and return will be determined by the weather, so bring your sense of adventure and look forward to experiencing the thrill of a true alpine expedition.

-Tickets are on sale now at $1,000 per person.
+Tickets are $1,000 per person.
 Please contact Krissy Fraser to make your reservation today.

 Health & Safety Requirements